-Construction work at Dr Williams’s Library during 2020 and 2021
+UPDATE: Construction work at Dr Williams’s Library during 2021 and 2022

 For further details please contact the Director, Dr David Wykes